oracle/fastr/documentation/tutorials/debugging/tutorial.md

 To demonstrate this, start FastR in debug mode and attach the NetBeans debugger.
 Then enter `.libPaths()` to determine where your R packages are installed.

+For example, let's debug package *jsonlite* (so, if you haven't installed it, do so by typing `install.packages("jsonlite")`).
+This tutorial assumes *jsonlite* in version 1.5.
 Go to the installation directory from package *jsonlite* and open the file *jsonlite/R/toJSON.R*.
 Set a line breakpoint at line 32 which calls the generic `asJSON` function.
 Now, run our script *dump.r* using `source("R/dump.r")`.
 As soon as the debugging cursor stops at the line breakpoint, step into the call of function *asJSON* to find out which of the concrete implementations is actually executed.

-### Debugging Packages 2
+## Debugging Packages 2
 For some reason, it may be that packages do not have source code available.
-Then, setting a line breakpoint is not straigt forward.
+In this case installing line breakpoints is not straigt forward.
 Therefore, FastR provides a facility to query the source of an R function.
 As in GnuR, if the source is not available for the function, the function's body is deparsed and a string representation is generated.
 FastR then generates a temporary source file containing the deparsed source code.
 This temporary source file can be queried using function `.fastr.srcinfo`.

-Example:
+Let's work through an example:
 ```R
 source("R/dummy.r")
 fun